What are the different types of phishing attacks?

 What is smishing?

 Smishing is an attack that uses text messaging or short message service (SMS) to execute the attack.
-A common smishing technique is to deliver a message to a cell phone through SMS that contains a clickable link or a return phone number.
+A common smishing technique is to deliver a message to a mobile phone through SMS that contains a clickable link or a return phone number.

 A common example of a smishing attack is an SMS message that looks like it came from your banking institution.
 It tells you your account has been compromised and that you need to respond immediately.
 The attacker asks you to verify your bank account number, SSN, etc. Once the attacker receives the information, the attacker has control of your bank account.